What's the best cat breed for me?

 Should you get a pure-breed cat or not?

 There is no right or wrong answer, because it comes down to personal preference.
-Some people prefer to get a cat from a shelter, combining a good deed with the pleasure of having a cat.
+Some people prefer to get a cat from a shelter.

-Occasionally, breeders will also look for homes for their retired cats, although most breeders prefer keeping their retired breeding cats once they have been neutered.
+Occasionally, breeders will also look for homes for their retired cats, although many breeders prefer keeping their retired breeding cats once they have been neutered.

 The choice of a pedigree or non-pedigree will influence the likely source of the cat.
 While most pure-breed pets are acquired from a breeder, the sources of non-pedigree cats are more varied.
 The most common sources are an accidental litter from a friend or neighbor, or shelters.